Autos, airlines hit in sluggish start to European trading week

 Shares in carmakers fell after European Union antitrust regulators said they were investigating allegations of a cartel in the industry.

-Volkswagen VOWGp_.DE, Peugeot (PEUP.PA), Daimler (DAIGn.DE), Renault (RENA.PA) and BMW (BMWG.DE) all fell 1.2 to 2.5 percent, sending the autos index .SXAP down 1.8 percent to a seven-month low, the worst-performing sector.
+Volkswagen, Peugeot, Daimler, Renault and BMW all fell 1.2 to 2.5 percent, sending the autos index down 1.8 percent to a seven-month low, the worst-performing sector.

-"It's clearly bad for sentiment, which was already burnt by the emissions scandal," said Michael Punzet, autos analyst at DZ Bank.
+"It's clearly bad for sentiment, which was already burned by the emissions scandal," said Michael Punzet, autos analyst at DZ Bank.

 "We expect high volatility related to the upcoming newsflow.
 Investors are clearly aware of the risks and they are selling the stocks."

-Jefferies analysts said: "One cannot rule out material fines should anti-competitive behaviour be confirmed, up to the maximum allowed under EU rules."
+Jefferies analysts said: "One cannot rule out material fines should anti-competitive behavior be confirmed, up to the maximum allowed under EU rules."
 That would be 10 percent of annual turnover, they added.

-Rivals Wizz Air (WIZZ.L) and EasyJet (EZJ.L) sank 2 to 3 percent, while Lufthansa (LHAG.DE) dipped 1.1 percent.
+Rivals Wizz Air and EasyJet sank 2 to 3 percent, while Lufthansa dipped 1.1 percent.

 "We expect the market EPS estimates to go up by a mid-single digit figure and argue that Baer deserves higher price-to-earnings multiples reflecting stronger net new assets," said Baader Helvea analysts.

-Among leading gainers was B&M European Value Retail (BMEB.L), up 4.5 percent after a report that Asda, the British supermarket arm of U.S. retail giant Wal-Mart (WMT.N), was considering a 4.4 billion pound takeover bid.
+Among leading gainers was B&M European Value Retail, up 4.5 percent after a report that Asda, the British supermarket arm of U.S. retail giant Wal-Mart, was considering a 4.4 billion pound takeover bid.

 Reporting by Helen Reid, Editing by Vikram Subhedar and John Stonestreet